 2. Principle of Self-determination

-44 The principle of self-determination produces two major effects as far as territorial sovereignty is concerned.
+46 The principle of self-determination produces two major effects as far as territorial sovereignty is concerned.

-50 The practice of the UN shows that within the Organization this right was applied only to people living under colonial or alien domination.
-Existing States are considered to be constituted by a single people, unless the State itself recognizes that it is comprised of a plurality of peoples entitled to exercise self-determination.
+50 The practice of the UN shows that within the Organization this right was applied only to peoples living under colonial or alien domination.
+Existing States are considered to be constituted by a single people, unless the State itself recognizes that it comprises a plurality of peoples entitled to exercise self-determination.
 If understood in this manner, it is possible to reconcile the right to exercise self-determination with the principle of territorial integrity.
 However, there is debate concerning the scope of the seventh paragraph dealing with self-determination in the Friendly Relations Declaration, which contains the ‘saving clause’ of territorial integrity of States (see Secession).